-Behavioral biometrics, on the other hand, leverage deep learning to recognize unique patterns in how a user interacts with a device over time.
+Behavioural biometrics, on the other hand, leverage deep learning to recognize unique patterns in how a user interacts with a device over time.
 These patterns could be based on how the user taps, swipes, or holds their device.
 Once patterns have been recognized, they can be transformed into biometric templates that can be used to monitor access to a user’s device in real-time.

-Behavioral biometrics offer enhanced usability as they require no conscious effort from the user, allowing for continuous, frictionless authentication, enabling companies to frequently verify that a user is who they say they are, without disrupting the user.
+Behavioural biometrics offer enhanced usability as they require no conscious effort from the user, allowing for continuous, frictionless authentication, enabling companies to frequently verify that a user is who they say they are, without disrupting the user.
 Physical biometrics, on the other hand, are better suited to one-time authentication, as they typically require conscious effort from the user.

 Each input can be gauged on its reliability in authenticating an individual user.
-Once it’s considered reliable enough for identifying the user with high accuracy, the feature can be added to the user’s biometric templates.
+Once it’s considered reliable enough for identifying the user with high accuracy, the feature can be added to the user’s multi-modal biometric templates.

-Since biometrics are uniquely linked to the individual, it’s important that companies processing biometric data take extra measures to protect it against both new and emerging threats.
+Since biometrics are uniquely linked to the individual, it’s important that companies processing biometric data take extra measures to protect it against both new and emerging threats

-Biometrics have the potential to make authentication dramatically faster, easier, and more secure than traditional passwords, but companies need to be careful about the biometric data they collect. — Maria Korolov
+“Biometrics have the potential to make authentication dramatically faster, easier, and more secure than traditional passwords, but companies need to be careful about the biometric data they collect.” — Maria Korolov

 Keyless ensures that the biometric data we capture is never at risk of being stolen, compromised, or lost by combining multi-modal biometrics with privacy-enhancing technologies.
 The combination of privacy-enhancing technologies, deep-learning, and multi-modal biometrics uniquely addresses the greatest barriers facing the adoption of biometric authentication solutions.